-4. The Capital Adequacy Rule and the Criteria for Activating the LOLR
+IV.
+The Capital Adequacy Rule and the Criteria for Activating the LOLR

-Based on previous discussions, this section considers two prudential policy issues which bear a close relationship to the function of a central bank.
-In 4.1 we summarize implications based on theoretical analysis as to how the current capital adequacy rule should evolve in the future, followed by points to be taken into account in utilizing the LOLR function, an intrinsic function of a central bank, in 4.2.
+Based on previous discussions, this section considers two prudential policy issues that bear a close relationship to the function of a central bank.
+In Section IV.A, we summarize implications based on theoretical analysis as to how the current capital adequacy rule should evolve in the future, followed by points to be taken into account in utilizing the LOLR function, an intrinsic function of a central bank, in Section IV.B.

-4.1 Direction of Revising the Capital Adequacy Rule
+A. Direction of Revising the Capital Adequacy Rule